Villa Cimbrone

 Hollywood lovers

-Greta Garbo famously eloped here with her lover Leopold Stokowsky back in the 1930s, and not surprisingly, lovers have been entwining here ever since.
+Greta Garbo famously eloped here with her lover Leopold Stokowsky back in the 1930s, and a roll call of other glamorous names have stayed every since.
 What secrets could the walls of our deliciously atmospheric bedroom tell, we wondered?
 It faced right over the sea, so no need to close the shutters…

 Dining on Villa Cimbrone’s terrace is a must – if only for those incomparable Ravello views.
 We lingered there late over a chaser (having already lingered over breakfast, lunch and dinner), plotting our return next year.